Program: Twelfth Biennial SEA Conference, March 3-7, 2021, Atlanta, Georgia

 CALL FOR PANELS

 The SEA seeks submissions of complete panels for its twelfth biennial conference, which will take place March 3-7, 2021 in Atlanta, Georgia, at the Emory Conference Center & Hotel and Emory University campus (panels/keynotes March 4-6; community service, workshops, and field trips March 3 and 7).
 For the first round of submissions, we invite proposals for complete panels, roundtables, and experimental/innovative formats.
 To submit your panel proposal, please follow the link below.
-(Individual paper proposals will be invited between July 1 and August 31, 2020.)
+(Updated: Individual paper proposals will be invited between August 1 and September 15, 2020.)

-Please see the Call for Completed Panels here: SEA 2021 Call for Complete Panels
+The Updated Call for Complete Panels is here: SEA 2021 Call for Complete Panels, extended deadline.

-Please follow this link to submit a completed panel proposal: https://sea2021.exordo.com/.
+Please follow this link to submit a complete panel proposal: https://sea2021.exordo.com/.

-See Guidelines for Submitting Completed Panels here: SEA 2021-Guidelines for Submitting Completed Panels.
+See Guidelines for Submitting Complete Panels here: SEA 2021-Guidelines for Submitting Completed Panels (Extended Deadline).

 More information about the Program is forthcoming.
 Please check back!
 Thank you.